swhume/threesixtyeye/README.md

 Eventually, these programs will work together to generate the LZZT SDTM datasets and conformance report.

-Currently, this pipeline retrieves a raw dataset from a GitHub repository, converts the dataset to Dataset-JSON NDJSON v1.1, validates the dataset, and posts the dataset to the draft Dataset-JSON API.

 ## Overview of Programs and Supporting Content

 Here's a list of the programs and content folders in the repository